 - Party B, commonly known as the Limited Partner/LP, provides most of the equity capital necessary to fund the acquisition and any planned value-add strategy.

-Asset Management Fee: This one can vary, but is usually either a fixed monthly dollar amount, a percentage of revenues, or a percentage of the equity capital invested.
-The idea here is to compensate the GP for dedicating its employees and time to managing the asset.
-Note: This is NOT a property management fee, which we’ll assume is a 3rd party provider, but rather means overseeing strategy, leasing, reporting, etc.
+- Asset Management Fee: This one can vary, but is usually either a fixed monthly dollar amount, a percentage of revenues, or a percentage of the equity capital invested.
+The idea here is to compensate the Sponsor for dedicating its employees and time to managing the asset.
+Note: This is NOT a property management fee, which we’ll assume is a third party provider, but rather means overseeing strategy, leasing, reporting, etc.

-Leasing Fee: You’ll also find sponsors asking for this even if there are 3rd party leasing agents on the assignment.
+- Leasing Fee: You’ll also find sponsors asking for this even if there are third party leasing agents on the assignment.
 Why?
-The why behind any of these fees is, because they can, and because LPs don’t ask.
-Especially smaller groups of LPs with less negotiating leverage.
+The why behind any of these fees is, because they can, and because Limited Partners don’t ask.
+Especially smaller groups of Limited Partners with less negotiating leverage.

-“That’s not fair” an investor might say, and that investor is probably right.
+An investor may say that isn’t fair, and that investor is probably right.
 Which is why we find a practice called the “waterfall.”
 The waterfall, or incentive fee, is a profit-sharing mechanism in which profits are shared unevenly, but only above a specified minimum return on the investment.
 Which is to say, an investor is happy to share more profits with the Sponsor, but only if they have received a 10% return on their capital, for example.